-Twenty years ago, ayahuasca (sometimes also called yagé) was barely known by Westerners – but this powerful plant medicine had been revered by those peoples living in the Amazon for millennia.
+Twenty years ago, ayahuasca (sometimes also called yage) was barely known by Westerners.
+But this powerful plant medicine had been revered by those peoples living in the Amazon for millennia.
 They knew this brew could do so much: heal the body to help people have spiritual revelations regarding their purpose on earth, know the true nature of the universe, and learn how they could fulfill their true potential.

 But this is no ‘recreational drug’.
-Serious vomiting or diarrhea can follow ayahuasca ingestion; such purging is considered by many shamans to be the release of negative energy and emotions built up over the course of one’s life.
+Serious vomiting or diarrhea can follow ayahuasca ingestion.
+Such purging is considered by many shamans to be the release of negative energy and emotions built up over the course of one’s life.

 The ingestion of ayahuasca can also cause significant, but temporary, emotional and psychological distress.
 Excessive use can lead to serotonin syndrome, and there have even been deaths after people drank ayahuasca with unscreened heart conditions, interaction with other drugs, caffeine, or nicotine.